hamzajuzer10/NetworkStoreOptimisation/README.md

     a) input_file_path: "C:\\Users\\..\\" path to your input files - make sure you append an \\ to the end (see step 4 in cloning the repository),

-    b) output_csv: (TRUE/FALSE) writes the expected demand and output files for existing stores into the directory of your choice (see output_spec),
+    b) output_csv: (TRUE/FALSE) writes the expected demand for existing stores into the directory of your choice (see output_spec) - demand data is stored in 'Store_demand.csv',

-    c) output_spec: "C:\\Users\\.." specifies either the directory or a specifier prepended to the expected demand and output files to be written,
+    c) output_spec: "C:\\Users\\.." specifies either the directory or a prefix to the expected demand output file to be written,

     d) apply_rules: (TRUE/FALSE) applies store filtering rules (either by specifying the min turnover) or the names of the stores,